johnnolan/wild-magic-surge-5e/.github/ISSUE_TEMPLATE/feature_report.md

 ---

-**Describe the bug**
+**Describe the new feature**
-A clear and concise description of what the bug is.
+A clear and concise description of what the feature is.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Additional Information**
-Please add a screenshot of your any errors in the console or elsewhere if it applies.
+Please add any additional information or context.